 Dr. Nicolas Duchateau himself underwent a multivisceral transplant before he became a surgical resident and researcher at the University Hospitals of Leuven and Antwerp in Belgium.
-He went on to present his work on intestinal transplantation for neuro-endocrine tumors multiple times at the biennial IRTA Congress.
+He went on to present his work on intestinal transplantation for neuro-endocrine tumors multiple times at the biennial IIRTA Congress.

-This award, funded by generous donations, will recognize one scientist to attend the IRTA Conference.
+This award, funded by generous donations, will recognize one scientist to attend the IIRTA Conference.
 We hope this award will inspire the young generation and promote the scientific career of young investigators in the field of intestinal failure and transplantation.

 Nicolas Duchateau was born in 1991 (May 9th) and he grew up in Antwerp, Belgium.
 Two years after he started his medical studies at the University of Antwerp, he developed a neuro-endocrine tumor and porto-mesenteric thrombosis resulting in liver and intestinal failure.
 Due to the extent of the disease, he underwent a multivisceral transplant (stomach, pancreas, liver, bowel) in March 2014.
 He continued his studies and graduated in 2018 as medical doctor, after which he started his training in surgery.